niplav/site/masturbation_and_attractiveness.md

 <!--
 Instead of Student's t-test a survival analysis?
+Such as a Kaplan-Meyer method & log-rank test?
 Or a one-sided test?
+Cox-regression (proportional hazard).

 Will the data sets be normally distributed?
 → If not, use Mann-Whitney U-Test.